komodoooo/Arb-tool/README.md

 # ARB
-What is arb?
+#### What is arb?

-arb is a tool written in ruby that allows you to get various information about a host
+ARB tool is a toolkit written in ruby, since 2020.

+Now i update it randomly moments, it was my first ruby project lol.

 # Getting started
 Clone repository with _`git clone https://github.com/komodoooo/arb-tool`_